RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-manage-a-destructive-sampling-request.md

 - **Material type** - enter the type of material sample (e.g. Flower sample, Leaf sample, Pollen sample).
 - **Derived from** - this is for preparations made for Destructive Sampling ONLY.
 Enter the barcode of the specimen from which the sample was taken.
-- **Prepared By** – enter the person who prepared the sample if different from the person who prepared the whole request.

-  _Tip: type in the last name and, if the person is already in the Agents table, their name should come up as one of the options in a list._
-- **Prepared Date** – enter the date that the destructive sample was created.
 - **Sample Number** – do not enter data here.
 This has been used for the destructive sample collector number migrated from BG-BASE.
 - **Legacy Number** – this is a read-only field for the BG-BASE specimen number.